tantaneity/cat-brain-service/README.md

 ### Cache TTL & Why It Matters

-Redis cache is set to **1hr TTL** by default.
+Redis cache is set to **5 min TTL** by default.
 Why?
-Cuz cat behaviors change throughout the day irl.
+Cuz cat behaviors should adapt dynamically throughout gameplay.
 If you're testing and cache is screwing with you:
-- Either wait it out (lol no)
+- Either wait it out (5min isn't that long)
 - Restart Redis: `docker restart cat-brain-redis`
-- Or just change `CACHE_TTL` in config
+- Or just change `CACHE_TTL` in config (value in seconds)

 ### Model Versioning